atedstone/gnssice/README.md

     6a.
 Process 'temporary' fixes taken during redrilling/flights.
 8. `conc_daily_geod.py`: Concatenate daily track GEOD files to year.
 9. `calculate_local_origin.py`: Only if this is a new site, to calculate local origin position.
 10. `gnss_disp_vel.py`: Transform coordinates, filter data, convert to along/across-track displacements, calculate velocities.
+N.b. use of this script requires care depending on the length of baseline and the speed of the site, check the script for more details!
 11. Be sure to retain the post-processing ancillary files if they are to be used to process another batch of data from a site in the future.
+12. `seasonal_annual_disp.py` : To calculate seasonal and annual displacements.

 Example using site **lev5**, 2021, days 129 to 242, without IONEX: